kuzmoyev/google-calendar-simple-api/docs/source/authentication.rst

 Browser authentication timeout
 ------------------------------

-If you'd like to avoid you script hanging in case user closes the browser without finishing authentication flow, you can use the following solution with the help of Pebble_.
+If you'd like to avoid your script hanging in case user closes the browser without finishing authentication flow, you can use the following solution with the help of Pebble_.

-First install `Pebble` with ``pip install pebble``.
+First, install `Pebble` with ``pip install pebble``.

 .. code-block:: python